ryanlandvater/Iris-Codec/README.md

 > [!NOTE]
 > **For scanner manufacturers**: The [Iris File Extension (IFE) repository](https://github.com/IrisDigitalPathology/Iris-File-Extension) provides the specification for custom encoder/decoder development.

+> [!WARNING]
+> **This tool is in Beta**: There may be minor bugs present (some major) with edge conditions.
+If you notice them, please [open an issue](https://github.com/IrisDigitalPathology/Iris-Codec/issues) and we will address them as soon as we are able.

 # Example Slides
 The following example WSI files are publically available from AWS S3:
 * [cervix_2x_jpeg.iris (jpeg encoded at 2x downsampling)](https://irisdigitalpathology.s3.us-east-2.amazonaws.com/example-slides/cervix_2x_jpeg.iris)